glanonim/visualization/README.md

 4. Amount of passengers in this year and country
 5. Amount of air travel per citizen
+(new) #1.CO2 emissions from transport (%of total fuel combusion) by 2014

 Forestation:

 6. Area of forests in this year and country

+Electricity and heat production
+(new) #2.
+CO2 emissions from electricity and heat production, total (% of total fuel combustion) by 2014

+Residential building & commercial and public services (new) #3.
+CO2 emissions from residential buildings and commercial and public services (% of total fuel combustion)

+Manufacturing industries & construction
+(new) #4.
+CO2 emissions from manufacturing industries and construction (% of total fuel combustion)

+Agricultural
+(new) #5.
+Agricultural methane emissions (thousand metric tons of CO2 equivalent)

 # Milestones
 1. Close mock-up - Kris, All - this week, 08.12.2019